JavaFXpert/campus_samplejson/README.md

 In this step, three top-level requirements are created to hold courses that couldn't be applied to any other requirements.
 These top-level requirements are: **In-progress**, **Insufficient** and **Additional Courses**.

 - The **In-progress** requirement is populated with courses that are denoted as such in the academic record.
-Their numbers of credits, advanced credits, and classes are incremented.
+Their numbers of credits, advanced credits, classes and advanced classes are incremented.
 - The **Insufficient** requirement is populated with courses that were failed, withdrawn, no credit received, or the `minGradeRequired` wasn't achieved.
-Their numbers of credits, advanced credits, and classes are incremented.
+Their numbers of credits, advanced credits, classes and advanced classes are incremented.
 - The **Additional Courses** requirement is populated with any remaining courses that weren't applied to any other requirement.
-Their numbers of credits, advanced credits, and classes are incremented.
+Their numbers of credits, advanced credits, classes and advanced classes are incremented.
 If appropriate, their GPA is calculated.

 Now that all of the courses have been applied to at least one requirement, academic advice will be generated.